aroberge/avantpy/proposal/idea.md

 Some people might never go beyond writing programs in their "local dialect".
 Others might eventually learn to write programs in standard Python: this is AvantPy's final aim, which is similar to Blockly's *exit strategy*, but is not an absolute requirement.

+The French word *avant* be translated as *before* in English; I have chosen the word *AvantPy* both to indicate that it would normally be learned before standard Python, most often using a language other than English.

 ## How could it be implemented?